By Rena Sternfeld

 I’ve been attending committee meetings for 10 years.
 Nothing has changed during that time.
 Now we are told to be patient and wait for it… And be quiet while it is happening.

 What is going on?
-Why is the Guild fighting us?
+Why isn’t the Guild fighting us?
 All we want is for the Guild to pick up the lead in this industry-wide fight.

 Can someone please explain it?